thomasokken/free42/palmos/README.txt

 What's the deal with the "68K" and "ARM"?

-Starting with version 1.4.13, Free42 for PalmOS comes in 68K and ARM versions.
+Starting with release 1.4.13, Free42 for PalmOS comes in 68K and ARM versions.
 They look and behave identically, but the ARM version runs much faster.
 To be able to use the ARM version, you need a PalmOS PDA with an ARM CPU;
 currently, this includes all Palm models running PalmOS 5.0 or later (e.g.